jsalignon/cactus/docs/3_Inputs/Parameters.md

 This part contains the path to the references.

 Cactus preparse all references to simplify access to external databases for the user.
 However, there can be occasions where a user want to user another reference file.
-Any parameter from the [*specie.config* file](/conf/specie.config) can be modified if needed.
+Any parameter from the [*species.config* file](/conf/species.config) can be modified if needed.
 For instance, a user analyzing worm data can try to see if human motifs are enriched by using this parameter:
 ```
 params.pwms_motifs = "${params.references_dir}/human/homer_data/homer_motifs.txt"
 ```

-Other specie parameters that may be useful to tweak in certain situations are: *params.blacklisted_regions*, *params.encode_chip_files* or *params.chromatin_state_1*.
+Other species parameters that may be useful to tweak in certain situations are: *params.blacklisted_regions*, *params.encode_chip_files* or *params.chromatin_state_1*.

-The specie parameter is mandatory and allows cactus to know which reference files to use:
+The species parameter is mandatory and allows cactus to know which reference files to use:
-- **_params.specie_**: specie under study.
+- **_params.specie_**: species under study.
 Options: 'worm', 'fly', 'mouse', 'human'.
 Mandatory (no default).

 # Processes